FrozenBirdXD/2023-hacking-challenge-writeup/Steganographie/Where is Json.md

 ### JSON

-After opening "*where_is_json.json*" with a text editor like Notepad, we see a bunch of data that cannot be represented by text and a part with JSON data.
-After formatting the JSON, the first part of it looks like this:
+After opening "*where_is_json.json*" with a text editor like Notepad, we see a lot of data that cannot be represented by text, and a part containing JSON data.
+Then, after formatting the JSON to make it more readable, the first part of it looks like this:
 ```JSON
 {
   "asset": {